Home / Recommendation Letters

 Free Recommendation Letter Generator

-Draft strong recommendation letters for students, employees, internships, scholarships, and academic applications.
+Draft strong recommendation letters for students, employees, internships, scholarships, and academic applications, then move into the matching recommendation template, guide, or student resource page.

 Student

-Recommend a student for academic programs, admissions, scholarships, or academic recognition.
+Use this when recommending a student for admissions, academic programs, scholarships, or recognition.

 Employee

-Write a recommendation for an employee based on work quality, reliability, leadership, and performance.
+Write a recommendation for an employee using concrete evidence about work quality, reliability, and performance.

 Intern

-Support an intern with a recommendation letter that highlights growth, initiative, and contribution.
+Support an intern with a recommendation that highlights growth, initiative, and contribution.

 Scholarship Applicant

-Focus on merit, character, potential, and achievements when writing for a scholarship application.
+Focus on potential, character, and achievement when writing for scholarship review.

 Graduate School Applicant

-Use a more academic tone to recommend someone for graduate study or research-based opportunities.
+Use a more academic voice when recommending someone for graduate study or research opportunities.

 Colleague